Stocks slip on Wall Street with eyes on Ukraine crisis

 Stocks edged lower in afternoon trading on Wall Street Monday as investors watch the developing situation in Ukraine as Russia amasses troops on the border.

 Health care companies and banks were among the biggest weights dragging the market lower.
-Pfizer shed 3.1% and Citigroup fell 1%.
+Pfizer fell 2.2% and Moderna slid 12.5%.
+Citigroup fell 0.8%.

 The broader market stumbled late Friday after the White House told Americans to leave Ukraine within 48 hours over concerns that Russia could invade that country soon.
 Other governments including Russia pulled diplomats and their citizens out of the country.